- Design industry shaping loyalty programs

 We live in a world that’s densely populated with screens.
 In such a situation, there tends to be an information overload from brands who are trying to make their digital presence felt.
 When this is the case, brick and mortar retail stores have the advantage of getting the customer’s full and undivided attention in the store.

-The major advantages that brick and mortar stores enjoy over their online peers are : tactile experience, human interaction and higher Average Order Values (AOV).
+The major advantages that brick and mortar stores enjoy over their online peers are tactile experience, human interaction and higher Average Order Values (AOV).
 To stay ahead and be relevant, retail stores will need to understand how to leverage each of these strengths.
-Of these, higher Order Values is something that can be greatly enhanced through personalized recommendations based on the customer’s previous purchases and in-store behaviour data collected through movement, dwell time and voice/sentiment analysis.

 Once you have a pulse on your customer’s preferences, tastes, and requirements, then you will be better placed to accurately deliver what they require.
 Knowing exactly what your customers need also puts you in a position to deliver marketing messages of utility that they do not ignore.
-A retailer can also extensively use technology in order to create a personalised experience for the customer.
+A retailer can also extensively use technology in order to create a personalized experience for the customer.
 The store can equip itself with augmented reality technology so that the customers can try on items in real time.

 Starbucks has a robust loyalty program that is personalized according to the users preferences and serves his needs.
 The loyalty program also comes with perks such as personalized offers for customers using the app and a free beverage on their birthday.
 Starbucks has access to customer data thanks to its loyalty app.
 People are comfortable sharing their data via the app as they are aware of the kind of rewards it can yield.
 It’s a win-win situation for the business and for the customers.

 Even though Macy’s is a department store that was first opened in 1858, they have quickly adapted their retail strategy to suit the digital age.
 Macy’s extensively uses big data to offer a smarter customer experience.
-They analyse multiple data points such as stock levels and price promotions.
+They analyze multiple data points such as stock levels and price promotions.
 The analysis of these data points are further combined with stock keeping unit data for particular products at particular locations.
 Macy’s also closely studies customer data to ascertain which products sell well at which store location.
 They also study how frequently a customer visits a store and what style they purchase.
 This ensures that the products that they have in their stores suit the customer’s buying habits in each location.
 Using this data, Macy’s even offers incentives at the point of sale in addition to loyalty points and promotions.
 The data they collect also enable them to send directly targeted mail to their customers, hence enabling them to boost conversions.

 When you are a Target customer, you will be assigned a guest ID number after you interact with the brand for the first time.
 That ID is used to store data that is related to customer demographics.
-This ranges from ethnicity to job history and it is used to track buying behaviour.
+This ranges from ethnicity to job history and it is used to track buying behavior.
 Target realized that their consumer’s buying patterns remained largely unchanged unless a big event happens in their life – such as pregnancy.
 Target found that it could ascertain which of its customers were in their early stages of expecting a baby when they purchased things that they never previously considered – such as diaper bags or cocoa butter lotion.
-Once Target could ascertain those behaviours, it enabled them to provide their customers with special deals on baby-related items that were personalized and tailor-made to suit their requirements.
+Once Target could ascertain those behaviors, it enabled them to provide their customers with special deals on baby-related items that were personalized and tailor-made to suit their requirements.

 At a time when mall-based retailers are struggling to maintain numbers due to reduced footfalls, Abercrombie & Fitch is investing in their digital capabilities in order to ensure that they capture the millennial market.
 Abercrombie & Fitch are well known for their personalized email communications and their loyalty program.
 The retailer personalizes e-mails communications with the help of in-store and online data about styles and brands that the customers prefer and use.
 The retailer also encourages shoppers to use their mobile app and rewards their loyalty with loyalty points and other benefits.

-November 29, 2017 | 4 Min Read
+February 11, 2012 | 4 Min Read

-November 29, 2017 | 4 Min Read
+May 30, 2011 | 4 Min Read

-May 22, 2024 | 4 Min Read
+January 20, 2014 | 4 Min Read